commerce-docs/devdocs-theme/_videos/fundamentals/add-a-new-table-to-database.md

 ### Check that the table and data are there

 How does this work?
-When you create a new module and run the `bin/magento setup:upgrade` script, Magento checks the codebase to see if there are modules that were not installed.
+When you create a new module and run the `bin/magento setup:upgrade` script, Adobe checks the codebase to see if there are modules that were not installed.
 If it finds any, it checks whether there are any install scripts and if so, runs them.
-After that, Magento updates the table setup_module and puts information about the module and its version there:
+After that, Adobe Commerce updates the table setup_module and puts information about the module and its version there:

 ```
 SELECT * FROM setup_module WHERE module='Learning_GreetingMessage';